Menu

 Skills Development: Gain valuable skills in strategic planning, communication, and leadership.

 There are no specific qualifications or requirements for the role - every governing board needs to be balanced and have diversity of knowledge, skills and experience.
-You don't need to have a background in education to be an effective governor.
+You don't need to have a background in education to be an effective governor or trustee.
 Skills such as negotiation, collaboration and organisation are vital to the role.
 Having an interest in education, schools and young people is crucial, as is an ability to listen to other people's views, to discuss them and make decisions.
 Training opportunities are available to help update your skills in key areas.

 To be eligible to volunteer for a governance role you need: